Updated: November 7, 2017

 And mind you, the people (person) I may cite herein may not have one of the cleanest resumes, but damned if he doesn’t get your spaz juices flowing.

 He’s sort of like a preacher.
-Magnetic personality, but a bit high and mighty.
+Magnetic personality, but a bit high and mighty for my taste.
 That should warn you.
+I’ve interviewed thousands of people over my former law enforcement career and this guy just strikes me as a bit of a protester when questioned.
+His agitation sets in.

 The personality I speak of is Clif High.
 And he’s a bit of a, how can I say this nicely — an unusual chap?
-But I’m not one for killing the messenger, even if he is a bit burnt, if you catch my drift.
+But I’m not one for killing the messenger.
 Actually, he is way past unusual and often his predictions are way off the mark.

 That’s why I’ve been chomping at the bit.
 Kind of mulling this whole thing over for months.
 Trying to align my belief in a gold backed (silver backed) monetary system with the alleged future facts (and ideas) Clif High is constantly bringing to the table.